How Vertex reinforced jump process arises naturally: Definitions and results

 \section{Definitions and results}

-Let \(G\) be a connected graph such that each vertex have finite degree, define its vertex set \(V\) and edge set \(E\).
-Denote \(i\sim j\) if \(\{i,j\}\in E\), assume that \(G\) contains no loops (edges with one endpoint).

-\begin{defi} We call \((X_t)_{t\geq 0}\) a nearest neighbor jump processes on \(G\), if it is a random process which is right continuous without explosion, and each jump is from some vertex \(i\) to one of its neighbors \(j\) (i.e. \(i\sim j\)). \end{defi}
+\begin{defi} We call \((X_t)_{t\geq 0}\) a nearest neighbor jump process on \(G\), if it is a random process which is right continuous without explosion, and each jump is from some vertex \(i\) to one of its neighbors \(j\) (i.e. \(i\sim j\)). \end{defi}

-\begin{defi} A nearest neighbor jump process \(X_t\) is a unique mixture of Markov jump process if there exists a unique probability measure \(\mu\) on Markov jump processes such that \(\mathcal{L}(X_t)=\int \mathcal{L}(Y_t) \mu(dY)\), where \(\mathcal{L}\) denotes the law of respective processes.
-If for \(\mu\) a.e. the Markov process is reversible, then the process is a unique mixture of reversible Markov process. \end{defi}
+\begin{defi} A nearest neighbor jump process \(X_t\) is a mixture of Markov jump processes if there exists a probability measure \(\mu\) on Markov jump processes such that \(\mathcal{L}(X_t)=\int \mathcal{L}(Y_t) \mu(dY)\), where \(\mathcal{L}\) denotes the law of respective processes.
+If for \(\mu\) a.s.\ the Markov processes are reversible, then the process \(X_t\) is a mixture of reversible Markov processes. \end{defi}

 Freedman introduced the notion of partial exchangeability in continuous time in~\cite{freedman1996finetti}.
-Define the transition count from \(i\) to \(j\) of a finite string of states of length \(n\): \(\xi=(\xi_0,\xi_1,\cdots,\xi_n)\) to be